jbemmel/srl-self-organizing/README.md

 # srl-self-organizing

+What if network nodes would auto-configure themselves?

+This basic example offers a starting point for a Python-based SR Linux agent that configures the local node.
-Each node has a generic config, and configures itself based on LLDP
+Each node has a generic config, and is configured based on LLDP

 2 roles currently supported: Spine or Leaf
 * All LLDP neighbors advertise the same port -> rank == port (starting from ethernet-1/1 = Leaf/Spine 1, etc)